 The central mihrab on the western sanctuary wall is of stone, whilst the flanking mihrabs are elegantly ornamented with terracotta floral scrolls in deep apses, with flanking pilasters and engrailed arches.
-The spandrels, however, are sparsely decorated with with large expanding terracotta rosettes in the traditional art style of Bengal.
+The spandrels, however, are sparsely decorated with large expanding terracotta rosettes in the traditional art style of Bengal.

 Unlike most of the contemporary mosques of that time, there is no provision for an exclusive enclosure known as bahshah-ka-takht or “the King’s throne” in this mosque.
-However there is a small arched doorway in the western wall close to the central mihrab which is an unusual feature.
+However, there is a small arched doorway in the western wall close to the central mihrab which is an unusual feature.
 The western or the qibla wall, therefore, has only ten mihrabs instead of eleven.

-The long bare, and unplastered brick facade is relieved only by the typical curved Bengali battlements and cornice which, on the east, is broken in the center by a small triangular pediment from which the cornice slopes gracefully away towards the corner towers.
+The long bare and unplastered brick facade is relieved only by the typical curved Bengali battlements and cornice which, on the east, is broken in the center by a small triangular pediment from which the cornice slopes gracefully away towards the corner towers.

-In general appearance this noble monument, with its stark simplicity and massiveness, strongly resembles the strength and austerity of the cyclopean grandeur of the Tughlaq architecture of Delhi.
+In general appearance, this noble monument, with its stark simplicity and massiveness, strongly resembles the strength and austerity of the cyclopean grandeur of the Tughlaq architecture of Delhi.

 The Nine-Domed Mosque, located on the western bank of Thakur Dighi, is an elegant squire mosque which has recently been extensively repaired.
 It is covered with nine low hemispherical domes supported on four slender stone columns.
 It has three arched entrances to the east, north, and south sides and the western wall is relieved inside with three corresponding arched mihrabs, of which the central one is larger than the others.

-The mihrabs are embellished with terracota floral scrolls and foliage motifs within rectangular bands of panels, and the monotony of the plain 7′-8″ thick walls is only broken by the pairs of arched lamp niches on the west, north, and south walls.
+The mihrabs are embellished with terracotta floral scrolls and foliage motifs within rectangular bands of panels, and the monotony of the plain 7′-8″ thick walls is only broken by the pairs of arched lamp niches on the west, north, and south walls.
 Prominent chain-and-bell terracotta motifs adorn the center of each mihrab.

 The round corner turrets are divided by eight bands of moldings and the outer walls are relieved with tall vertical sunken panels terminating in pointed arches below the cornice.
 The obiquitious curved cornice, which is a common feature of all these monuments, is also a feature of the decoration here.